 If this describes how you manage your charitable giving, you may want to consider taking a more strategic approach.
 Doing so may enable you to maximize your tax benefits and create a bigger impact with your donations.
 One of the first steps in developing a strategic approach to giving is to determine which charitable giving vehicle is right for you.
 Below is a brief review of some of the most common vehicles for charitable giving.

 A donor-advised fund, or DAF, is a charitable giving vehicle sponsored by a public charity.
 With a DAF, you make an irrevocable contribution to the public charity that sponsors the DAF and your donation is eligible for an immediate tax deduction.
-Typically, you can donate cash, stocks, or non-publicly traded assets such as real estate, private business interests, and private company stock.
+Typically, you can donate cash, stocks, bonds, ETFs, mutual funds, or even, in many cases, non-publicly traded assets such as real estate, private business interests, and private company stock.

 Assuming you itemize deductions on your federal tax return, when you donate cash, you can generally deduct up to 60% of your adjusted gross income (AGI).
 If you donate other types of assets, these donations are generally deductible at fair market value, up to 30% of your AGI, provided you have held them for more than a year.

 Once your DAF has been funded, you can then recommend grants over time to any IRS-qualified public charity.
 The initial minimum required contribution to open a DAF depends on the sponsoring charity you choose, but it can be as low as $0.

 To provide a source of funding for the long-term support of the charities you care about, you can recommend how your donations are invested within the DAF and make grant recommendations later.
 This will allow for potential tax-free growth and potentially enable you to provide more funding to the charities that you care about.